atteneder/glTFast/README.md

 ...and probably never will be:

+- It won't be backwards compatible to glTF 1.0
-* It's not an asset manager with instantiation and reference counting support.
+- It's not an asset manager with instantiation and reference counting support.
-* Also not a download manager for asset caching/re-usage.
+- Also not a download manager for asset caching/re-usage.
 Such stuff should be able to place on top of this library.

-## Supported glTF extensions

-* KHR_draco_mesh_compression
-* KHR_materials_pbrSpecularGlossiness
-* KHR_materials_unlit

-## Missing features and known issues
+## Known issues

-This project is in an early development state and some things are missing:

-* embed buffers or textures
-* meshes without indices
-* animation
-* glTF 1.0 backwards compatibility

-Known issues:

-* When building for WebGL with Unity 2018.1 you have to enable explicitly thrown exceptions (reason unknown - to be investigated)
+- When building for WebGL with Unity 2018.1 you have to enable explicitly thrown exceptions (reason unknown - to be investigated)

 See details in the [issues](https://github.com/atteneder/glTFast/issues) section.